We had a great vacation! Thank you very much for your help!

 communicative and friendly, knows a lot about Kyrgyzstan and

 is willing to learn and to respond to questions.
-The car was well
+The car was

-more attractive sights or for hiking in less touristic trails.
+seeing more attractive sights or for hiking in less touristic trails.

 The accommodation was good.
 As a whole was very enjoyable and Aziza and Roman were excellent.